- Home

 If a road extends two directions from its origin, addresses are numbered both ways from that point with an E and W (or N and S) preceding the road name to designate which branch of the road the address is on.

 If two or more addresses share a driveway, the lowest number indicates the first house, the highest number the last house, and the others in order in between (skipping numbers for vacant lots).
-There can be up to five addresses on a shared driveway before it must be named as a private road. (e.g. 451, 453 and 457 O'Brien Road are located on a driveway that begins 0.45 miles up O'Brien Road from Highway 101 on the left, with 451 closest to O'Brien Road, followed by 453, then 457.)
+There can be up to three addresses on a shared driveway before it must be named as a private road. (e.g. 451, 453 and 457 O'Brien Road are located on a driveway that begins 0.45 miles up O'Brien Road from Highway 101 on the left, with 451 closest to O'Brien Road, followed by 453, then 457.)

 Addresses on Highways 101 and 112 are the same except that the "beginning" of the road is the point where State mileposts begin.
 Consequently addresses match mileposts. (e.g. 255342 Highway 101 is 0.34 miles east of milepost 255 on the right.)